dreLT/pomodoro/README.md

 # Pomodoro Time Management App

-A web application that helps manage one's time to increase work productivity and quality based on the Pomodoro time management method.
-Essentially, this method recommends 25 minutes working period divided by 5 minute breaks.
-This app makes this easy by providing countdown timers, which can be started, paused, and reset at any time by the user.
-The app also features a task list (in the form of sticky notes); the user can freely add and delete tasks that they plan to get done.
-To use the task list, be sure to first register and log in via the top-right navigation area.
+A web application that helps manage one's time during the work day to increase work productivity and quality.
+The design is based on the Pomodoro Method, which recommends 25-minutes working periods divided by 5-minute breaks.
+To keep track of these periods, this app provides countdown timers, which the user can start, pause, and reset at any time.
+It also features a task list (in the form of sticky notes), enabling the user to freely add tasks they plan to accomplish and delete completed ones.
+To use the task list, be sure to first register and log in (these links are located in the top right-hand corner of the navigation bar).

 ## The Stack
 This app runs on a [MEAN.JS](http://meanjs.org) stack, which contains the following frameworks: